Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Expected Simulation Costs for a Special Case

 then Algorithm \ref{alg:multi-dim-ssgd} returns an $(\epsilon,\delta)$-PGS solution.
 Furthermore, we have

 \end{theorem} \begin{proof}{Proof of Theorem \ref{thm:ssgd1}.} The proof of Theorem \ref{thm:ssgd1} is given in \ref{ec:ssgd1}. \Halmos\end{proof}

-Although independent of $\delta$, we note that the last two terms in the expected simulation cost may be comparable to the first term when $\delta$ is not that small. { We can prove that, without the truncation step ($M=\infty$), the expected simulation becomes
+Although independent of $\delta$, we note that the last two terms in the expected simulation cost may be comparable to the first term when $\delta$ is not that small.
+We can prove that, without the truncation step (i.e., $M=\infty$), the expected simulation becomes

-Hence, the truncation of stochastic subgradient is necessary for reducing the asymptotic expected simulation cost.} By choosing $\epsilon=c/2$, Algorithm \ref{alg:multi-dim-ssgd} returns a $(c,\delta)$-PCS-IZ solution and the expected simulation cost for the PCS-IZ guarantee is
+Hence, the truncation of stochastic subgradient is necessary for reducing the asymptotic expected simulation cost. \revisee{In addition, we note that the Lipschitz constant $L$ is required in determining the truncation threshold $M$; see Lemma EC.3 for more details.} While the the error of the normal SSGD method only contains the optimization residual and the variance terms, the residual of the truncated SSGD method has an extra bias term.
+We note that the bias term can be made arbitrarily small with high probability by choosing large enough $M$ and utilizing the tail bound for sub-Gaussian random variables, and therefore the total error can be controlled similarly as the normal SSGD method.
+By choosing $\epsilon=c/2$, Algorithm \ref{alg:multi-dim-ssgd} returns a $(c,\delta)$-PCS-IZ solution and the expected simulation cost for the PCS-IZ guarantee is

 We note that the expected simulation cost for both guarantees does not critically depend on the Lipschitz constant $L$.
-As an alternative to estimator \eqref{eqn:stochastic-subgrad}, we may consider generating a stochastic subgradient by randomly choosing a subset of components and only estimating the chosen components of subgradients.
-However, using this estimator, we can not achieve better simulation cost and the expected simulation cost may be critically dependent on $L$.
-To be more concrete, given $k\in[d]$, we can use the following procedure to generate a stochastic subgradient with $k$ nonzero components: \begin{itemize} \item[1.]
-Select a $k$-element set $\mathcal{I}\subset[d]$ uniformly at random. \item[2.]
-Compute
+As an alternative to estimator \eqref{eqn:stochastic-subgrad}, one may consider generating a stochastic subgradient by randomly choosing a subset of components and only estimating the chosen components of subgradients.
+However, using this estimator, we cannot achieve better simulation cost and the expected simulation cost may be critically dependent on $L$.